 By Brittany Day

-Nutrition plays an important function in the biological factors that contribute to normal wound healing.
+Nutrition plays an important function in the biological factors that contribute to normal wound healing (wound care nutrition).
 Patients without nutrient dense diets may experience diminished cell production, collagen synthesis, and wound contraction.
-There is sparse scientific evidence that explores the exact science behind nutrition and the affect it has on wound healing, so precaution should be taken when giving recommendations to patients.
+There is sparse scientific evidence that explores the exact science behind nutrition and the affect it has on wound healing, so precaution should be taken when giving recommendations to patients – poor nutrition and wound healing are tightly connected.
 Nutrition is one of several factors that contribute to wound healing and as such should be addressed holistically.
 This post will summarize the existing evidence and provide insight regarding the role of a hand therapist in discussing the value of good nutrition with patients.

 The Evidence: Macronutrients